argoproj/argo-workflows/docs/fields.md

 ## Item

-Item expands a single workflow step into multiple parallel steps The Value of Item can be a map, string, bool, or number
+Item expands a single workflow step into multiple parallel steps The value of Item can be a map, string, bool, or number

 <details>
 <summary>Examples with this field (click to open)</summary>